WebexCommunity/WebexPythonSDK/README.rst

 The ciscosparkapi package handles all of this for you:

-+ Your Spark access token can automatically be retrieved from a ``SPARK_ACCESS_TOKEN`` environment variable.  *You don't have to provide it every time you create a new API connection object.*
++ Reads your Spark access token from a ``SPARK_ACCESS_TOKEN`` environment variable
-+ *You don't have to remember the API endpoint URLs or JSON parameters.*  They have been wrapped in native Python methods.
++ Wraps and represents all Spark API calls as a simple hierarchal tree of native-Python methods (with default arguments everywhere possible)
-+ If your Python IDE supports **auto-completion** (like PyCharm_), *you can simply navigate the available methods and object attributes right within your IDE*.
++ If your Python IDE supports **auto-completion** (like PyCharm_), you can navigate the available methods and object attributes right within your IDE
-+ The JSON objects returned from the Cisco Spark cloud are modeled as native Python objects, which also support auto-completion and native attribute access.  *You don't have to think about parsing the JSON objects or working with dictionaries or creating lots of variables to hold the returned object's attributes.
-You can simply interact with the returned object as a native Python object.*
-+ When requesting 'lists of objects' from Spark, like enumerating the messages in a room or a list of rooms of which you are a member, you don't have think about handling and requesting pages_ of responses.
-These are simply and efficiently abstracted and requested as needed - as you access the returned objects.  *Other than a slight delay as additional objects are requested from the Spark cloud, you won't have to deal with or think about pages of responses.*
++ Represents all returned JSON objects as native Python objects - you can access all of the object's attributes using native *dot-syntax*
++ **Automatic and Transparent Pagination!**  When requesting 'lists of objects' from Spark, requests for additional pages of responses are efficiently and automatically requested as needed
++ Multipart encoding and uploading of local files, when creating messages with local file attachements

-...which lets you do powerful things simply:
+All of this, combined, lets you do powerful things simply:

 .. code-block:: python

     from ciscosparkapi import CiscoSparkAPI

     api = CiscoSparkAPI()

-    # Find all of rooms that have 'ciscosparkapi Demo' in their title
+    # Find all rooms that have 'ciscosparkapi Demo' in their title
     all_rooms = api.rooms.list()
     demo_rooms = [room for room in all_rooms if 'ciscosparkapi Demo' in room.title]